blowdart/AspNetCoreIdentityEncryption/readme.md

 Now you have a key ring, and a protector, and obviously you've tested both, you need to enable encryption in ASP.NET Core Identity.

-In `startup.cs` lookup for the identity configuration code, the default code looks as follows:
+In `Startup.cs` look for the identity configuration code, the default code looks as follows:

 ```c#